preston-carter/fetch_analytics_project/DOCUMENTATION.md

 Discussion:
 - While the model is simple, there is some storage duplication in that I am essentially replicating the raw data layer in the transformation layer and only updating a few fields while not exposing a few others.
 I'm doing this to show an ELT pipeline.
 Extract raw data, load it to BQ, and transform it as necessary.
 - The only dataset in the analytics layer is also simply set up to solve the questions posed by the business stakeholder.
 This is efficient and performant given that I do not have full context of the data or if there are specific analytics and reporting requirements.
-- I considered adding some additional datasets in both the tranformation and analytics layers like the below.
+- I considered adding some additional datasets in both the transformation and analytics layers like the below.
 But in the end, I decided these were outside the scope of this project's purpose.
   - Other dimensional tables for partners
   - Or metrics views for a guess at some metrics that may be important to Fetch (maybe comparing points earned to dollars spent, etc)
   - Or maybe a slowly-changing dimension for monitoring user data like logins